Lillian Lewis (actress)

-Lillian Lewis (1852 – August 11, 1899) was an American stage actor known for her performances in comedies and modern dramas in the United States, Canada, and Europe.
+Lillian Lewis (1852 – August 11, 1899) was an American stage actress known for her performances in comedies and modern dramas in the United States, Canada, and Europe.
 Her business manager and husband, playwright Lawrence Marston, wrote many of the plays in which she starred.
 She also collaborated with him as a playwright on three works.

 Early life

 Katharine Lillian Manley, later known by Lillian, was born in 1852.
 Appletons' Annual Cyclopaedia and Register of Important Events listed her birthplace as Midway, Kentucky, though the Cameron County Press reported that she had been born in Coudersport, Pennsylvania before moving to Emporium as a young child.
 Lewis was one of four children.
 Her mother died when Lewis was young, and a brother died shortly thereafter.

 She spent several years as a schoolteacher in Emporium and in Shippen, then moved with her father around 1873 to Minnesota.
 She enrolled in an elocution school in St. Louis, then began her stage career.